tanho63/tanho.ca/content/posts/recs/index.md

 - [Dan McKinley: Boring Technology](https://boringtechnology.club/), talk/slides
   and original [blogpost](https://mcfunley.com/choose-boring-technology)
-  - Core idea: you get "innovation tokens" to spend as a (developer, team) and you really don't have that many even across a team.
+  - Core idea: you get "innovation tokens" to spend as a (developer, team) and you don't have that many even across a team.
 In order to keep those innovation tokens spent on the team's core mission (e.g. solving soccer), you should spend less time innovating on the core technologies (fancy database stuff, programming paradigms etc), because fixing bleeding edge database stuff takes up "innovation tokens" that you want to spend doing other things.